 co-generation of heat and electricity.

-Work on the project begins this March and is expected to continue through
+Work on the project began in March 2013 and is expected to continue through

 Residents wishing to receive updates on the construction project are invited